ThatGuyOnGithubRn/SoC/README.md

 Week 3:
 Do the assorted questions prepared by mentors.

-In generak continue giving contests.
+In general continue giving contests.

+Contest 1 consists of all important files.
+Renaming directory to be done.